languageconvo/datahub-deployed/readme.md

-# ⚠️One Remaining Problem, Not Ready Yet!
+# ⚠️One Major Remaining Problem, Not Ready Yet!

 As we noted in Slack, there's a problem that prevents you from adding new users.
-This problem is occuring in DataHub's Docker quickstart so we do think it may be an issue they can resolve, but it *could* be something we've set up incorrectly in this project.
+This problem is occurring in DataHub's Docker quickstart so we do think it may be an issue they can resolve, but it *could* be something we've set up incorrectly in this project.
 We don't recommend using this guide until we get this figured out.

 # Deploy DataHub!
 [DataHub](https://datahubproject.io/) is an awesome metadata platform, a tool to document, discover, share, and collaborate on your data.
 It's open-source, and progressing rapidly.